sre-final-project/final-project/README.md

 5. Monitoring and alerting
 6. Incident response and recovery
 7. Capacity planning and scaling analysis
+8. CI/CD pipeline automation using GitHub Actions

 # 17. Conclusion

 This project demonstrates the implementation of Site Reliability Engineering practices in a distributed microservices environment.
 The system integrates orchestration, infrastructure automation, monitoring, incident response, and scalability strategies.
+The addition of CI/CD workflows further improved deployment automation, operational consistency, and system reliability

 The final solution improves reliability, maintainability, and operational efficiency while demonstrating practical SRE concepts.